Mandurah line: Cost escalations and opening

 The first train ran through the William Street tunnel in August 2007.
-The City Project reached practical completion in September 2007 and was handed over to the PTA on 10 September.
-From 7 October to 14 October, the Fremantle line was fully closed and the Joondalup line was closed south of Leederville station so that the William Street tunnel's tracks, signalling, electrical, and communications systems could be connected to the rest of the network.
+The City Project reached practical completion in September 2007 and was handed to the PTA on 10 September.
+From 7–14 October, the Fremantle line was fully closed and the Joondalup line was closed south of Leederville station so the William Street tunnel's tracks, signalling, electrical and communications systems could be connected to the rest of the network.
 Perth Underground and Esplanade stations opened on 15 October 2007.

-A test train ran between Perth and Rockingham on 9 November 2007, the first train south of the Narrows Bridge.
-The success of the test train allowed for the line's opening date of 23 December 2007 to be announced the following day.
+Power for the whole line was first switched on in September 2007.
+The first train south of the Narrows Bridge, a test train running between Perth and Rockingham, ran on 9 November 2007.
+The success of the test train allowed for the announcement of the line's opening date of 23 December 2007 the following day.
 Driver training was scheduled to begin on 19 November.
 A public ballot was held for people to win a ticket to ride the inaugural train.
-The line was opened on 23 December by Premier Alan Carpenter and Minister for Planning and Infrastructure Alannah MacTiernan.
+Premier Alan Carpenter and the minister for planning and infrastructure, Alannah MacTiernan, opened the line on 23 December.

 After opening

 Within weeks of the line opening, parking at several stations was at capacity, causing many people to park illegally.
-In March 2008, the government acknowledged that car parks were full and that it was considering expanding them.
-In September 2008, the Liberal Party committed $49 million to expanding parking along the Mandurah and Joondalup lines by three thousand bays.
-Labor committed to adding two thousand bays instead.
+In March 2008, the government acknowledged the car parks were full, and said it was considering expanding them and adding more bicycle storage facilities.
+In September 2008, the Liberal Party committed $49 million to adding 3,000 new parking bays along the Mandurah and Joondalup lines, and Labor committed to adding 2,000 bays.
 The first new parking bays were opened at Murdoch station in July 2009.
-By July 2012, the three thousand parking bay promise had been exceeded.
+By July 2012, the 3,000-parking-bay promise had been exceeded.